abbreviatedman/spellbound/data/quotes.md

 419
 00:24:01,087 --> 00:24:03,809
 Because no matter what,
-I'm going to hold on to my...
+I'm going to hold on to my…

 420
 00:24:03,834 --> 00:24:05,645